eulaliesaisset/eulaliesaisset.github.io/_pages/cv.md

   * Economic evaluation and technical design of projects, examination of environmental and social aspects

 ## Research experience
+* 2025: Visiting research stay
+  * Department of Geography and Environment, London School of Economics
+  * Advisor: Giles Atkinson

 * 2021 - 2022: Master thesis in Economics
   * ’The Carbon Bubble: how big is it and who owns it?
 Methods and estimates for Europe’
   * Paris School of Economics